cloudmesh-community/sp19-516-124/project-report/report.md

 ![@label](images/upload.png)

-Choose a subscription and provide the path to the .Cer Certifcate file, then select `Upload` to associate the certificate with the subscription:
+Choose a subscription and provide the path to the .Cer Certificate file, then select `Upload` to associate the certificate with the subscription:

 ![@label](images/uploadcertificates.png)